 If you are an Australian Citizen or a holder of a permanent humanitarian visa, permanent visa holder or New Zealand citizen, you may be eligible for assistance under the Australian Government program called FEE-HELP.Read more

-Eligible domestic students can apply for a loan to pay for their compulsory Student Activities Membership fee (SAM).
-The maximum Student Services and Amenities Fee for 2017 is $294.00
+Eligible domestic students can apply for a loan to pay for their compulsory Student Activities Fee (SAF).
+The maximum Student Services and Amenities Fee for 2018 is $298.00

 How do I submit an application?